Rinzii/ccmath/tools/asmlab/README.md

 # CCMath asmlab

 Assembly analysis and performance validation for [CCMath](../../README.md).
-Script-driven workflow for inspecting the assembly CCMath emits, checking which path was measured, scoring it with static cost models, and only then looking at benches and accuracy.
+The workflow inspects emitted assembly, confirms which path was measured, runs static cost models, and only then looks at benches and accuracy.

-Lives under tools/asmlab/.
-Never edits include/ccmath/.
-Outputs go to out/asmlab/ (gitignored).
+All tooling lives under tools/asmlab/.
+It never edits include/ccmath/.
+Run outputs land in out/asmlab/, which is gitignored.

 ## Bootstrap